 John started to build the perfect real wood bat from scratch, testing various woods until he figured out that a fusion of True Hickory and Oregon Tanoak utilized the greatest characteristics of each wood where they were needed most.
 He then perfected a patented laminating design and machining process to create a bat that's stronger, harder and more durable than any all-wood bat out there.
 The really cool side effect?
 Better performance!

 We always forget to mention that we are green because it's just how we roll.
-We are part of our electrical utility's Blue Sky program so we get a large percentage of our electricity from wind.
+We are part of our electrical utility's Blue Sky program so we get a large percentage of our electricity from wind & solar.
 All of our wood scrap and sawdust is recycled into the community - kindling, meat smoking, animal bedding, mulch, etc.